Yuugen64/vimNotes/README.md

 - [B] (capital B) ignores punctuation.
 - [:30] takes you to line 30.
 - [0w] [^] take you to the beginning of the line.
+- [f] If you type f and then a particular character, your cursor will find that character in the line.